ibm-ecosystem-engineering/Watson-NLP/MLOps/readme.md

-# Watson-NLP
+# Watson NLP MLOps Tutorials
-This repo is for demos of the Watson NLP library.
+This directory contains boilerplate code and READMEs for tutorials pertaining to the deployment and use of the Watson NLP Runtime.